Click below to jump to:

 There are a certain number of airports in this valley and they are all friendly to gliders.
 Some are particularly narrow at some point, like Five Lakes (13) and should be considered with caution for big ships.
 Chambersburg Airport (29) has a nice concrete runway, but is an active skydiving area and it is highly recommended to check their level of activity on frequency 122.80 Mhz.
 Hagerstown Airport (18) is not a very active airfield, but is protected by Class D airspace.
 It is recommended to contact them in case you get close to it or decide to fly over it.
 Their very long concrete runways make the airport suitable for heavy aircraft.
 It is better to know where they are.

 Further west gets you in the ridges where the fields are small, narrow, sloped and difficult at best.
 A few inter-valleys offer better options, but the motto here is: be very cautious!

 Final glides from the west imply the crossing of what we call “the hills”.
 Adding 1000’ to your normal safety finish altitude should be sufficient to make it to Fairfield.
 In good conditions and with westerly winds, it is often possible to start the final as far as the Tuscarora Ridge with a minimum altitude of 7000’.

-Lower finals are possible via High Rock, but are not recommended, as they generally include detours and waist of time.
-But if you find yourself in such a condition, please refer to the Southern quadrant.
+Lower finals are possible via High Rock (22), but are not recommended, as they generally include detours and waste of time.
+But if you find yourself in such a condition, please refer to the South Sector.

 Written by Baude Litt “LBL”